Mhdali03/api-docs/README.md

 We provide a testing server which is a physically separate environment and it's running against Bitcoin testnet.
 For testing we recommend using either `bitcoin-qt` wallet in the testnet mode or [Bitcoin Wallet for Testnet](https://play.google.com/store/apps/details?id=de.schildbach.wallet_test&hl=en), there is only version for Android.

-You can request the testnet Bitcoins at one of many faucets:
+The testnet Bitcoins are free and can be requested on these websites:
 * http://tpfaucet.appspot.com/
 * http://faucet.xeno-genesis.com/
 * http://kuttler.eu/bitcoin/btc/faucet/

+You can also get in touch with us and we'll send you testnet Bitcoins.

 To see payment notifications you can use [Request Bin](http://requestb.in/) - just pass a generated URL as notification URL